Brighton94/spatter-analysis-ml/README.md

 # LPBF Spatter Analysis with Physics-Guided Machine Learning

 This repository contains code and experiments for the project behind the paper **"Investigating how spatter evolves in metal additive manufacturing processes with machine learning"** (presented at RAPDASA 2025).
-The goal is to analyze how spatter and melt-pool instabilities develop during Laser Powder Bed Fusion (LPBF), using physics-informed features and machine-learning methods - and to demonstrate that minimal physics guidance can significantly improve data efficiency and predictive robustness.
+The goal is to analyze how spatter and instabilities develop during Laser Powder Bed Fusion (LPBF), using physics-informed features and machine-learning methods - and to demonstrate that minimal physics guidance can significantly improve data efficiency and predictive robustness.

 📄 **[Read the full paper](https://www.matec-conferences.org/articles/matecconf/pdf/2025/11/matecconf_rapdasa2025_05001.pdf)**